wkiri/MTE/src/pds4_bundle_template/document/readme.txt

 Target composition and properties:

+Note: As much as possible, we avoid making interpretations of author intent and instead preserve components and properties as they appear in the source document.
+Therefore, singular and plural forms as well as abbreviations and alternate spellings may appear in the component and property lists.

 - components.csv: Table containing names of elements and minerals.
   Fields include the "canonical" component name (e.g., Mn -> Manganese) and the component label (Element or Mineral).
+We reserve Element for items in the periodic table, and use Mineral for more complex entities or measurements, including terms such as NpOx and FeOT.

 - properties.csv: Table containing unique property names.
 Each property name is stored in all lower case with spaces between words.